Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

 ---
-description: This template creates a SharePoint Subscription / 2019 / 2016 farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profiles service and a web application with 2 zones that contains multiple path based and host-named site collections.
-On the SharePoint virtual machines, Chocolatey is used to install the latest version of Notepad++, Visual Studio Code, Azure Data Studio, Fiddler, ULS Viewer and 7-Zip.
+description: This template creates a DC, a SQL Server 2022, and from 1 to 5 server(s) hosting a SharePoint Subscription / 2019 / 2016 farm with an extensive configuration, including trusted authentication, user profiles with personal sites, an OAuth trust (using a certificate), a dedicated IIS site for hosting high-trust add-ins, etc...
+The latest version of key softwares (including Fiddler, vscode, np++, 7zip, ULS Viewer) is installed.
+SharePoint machines have additional fine-tuning to make them immediately usable (remote administration tools, custom policies for Edge and Chrome, shortcuts, etc...)..
 page_type: sample
 products:
 - azure
 - azure-resource-manager
 urlFragment: sharepoint-adfs
 languages:
+- bicep
 - json
 ---
-# SharePoint Subscription / 2019 / 2016 all configured
+# SharePoint Subscription / 2019 / 2016 fully configured

 ## Deploy the template